kunalchandan/resume/resume.typ

     description : (
-        [Fault analysis of autonomous vehicles (AVs), causality and failure modes of AVs explored, literature reviews conducted], [Causal inference and counterfactual reasoning applied to identify root cause failures], [Created a dashboard using *Flask/Dash* to allow for data exploration and identification of novel failure modes] )
+        [Fault analysis of autonomous vehicles (AVs), causality and failure modes of AVs explored, literature reviews conducted], [Causal inference and counterfactual reasoning applied to identify root cause failures], [Created a dashboard using *Flask/Dash* to allow for data exploration and identification of novel failure modes], )
 )